3D printing processes: Printers

-Industry use
+Industry

-As of October 2012, additive manufacturing systems were on the market that ranged from $2,000 to $500,000 in price and were employed in industries including aerospace, architecture, automotive, defense, and medical replacements, among many others.
-As of 2018, 3-D printers have dropped in cost to as little $100 and low-cost higher quality desktop printers are approximately $2500.
-These types of devices are used widely in industry for prototyping, jig making, fixturing, fixing small custom components, and even additive manufacturing of actual products.
+As of October 2012, additive manufacturing systems ranged from $2,000 to $500,000 in price and were employed in industries including aerospace, architecture, automotive, defense, and medical replacements.
+These devices are used for prototyping, jig making, fixturing, fixing small custom components, and complete products.

-In addition, higher end 3-D printers have now become relatively common for production and additive manufacturing.
-For example, General Electric uses the high-end model to build parts for turbines.
-Many of these systems are used for rapid prototyping, before mass production methods are employed.
-Volkswagen uses 3D printers on their assembly lines to print tooling, jigs and fixtures.
-They estimate that 3D printers save 250,000 EURO per year in costs.
-One report estimates that almost 75% of desktop 3D printers made are used in industry and not by consumers.
+Higher end 3-D printers have now become relatively common for production and additive manufacturing.
+For example, General Electric uses additive manufacturing to build turbine parts.
+Rapid prototyping saves time and reduces complexity.
+Volkswagen uses 3D printers to print tooling, jigs and fixtures.
+As of 2018 they estimated that 3D printers save €250,000 per year in costs.
+One 2018 report estimated that almost 75% of desktop 3D printers made are used in industry.

-Military and defense are also incorporating the use of 3D printers.
-The Royal Netherlands Air Force is using desktop 3D printers at their Woensdrecht Air Force Base to make fixtures and alignment tools.
-In the United States, the Hill Air Force base is using 3D printed parts in repair of fighter jets.
+Military and defense systems also incorporating the use of 3D printers.
+The Royal Netherlands Air Force is using desktop 3D printers to make fixtures and alignment tools.
+Hill Air Force Base uses 3D printed parts to replace jet parts.

-Higher education has proven to be a major buyer of desktop and professional 3D printers.
-Significant desktop 3D printer purchases by both K-12 and universities helped sustain a desktop 3D printer market that had problems in 2015–2016.
-As higher education is the home to research, 3D printing is being used to fabricate equipment to further research and hold down costs.
-For example, chemists can 3D print flow reactor systems that would otherwise be too costly to purchase.
-The UCL School of Pharmacy in the UK created a modular flow reactor system for chemical synthesis that can easily be 3D printed in laboratories around the world at low cost.
-Libraries around the world have also become locations to house smaller 3D printers for educational and community access.
+Higher education is a major buyer of desktop and professional 3D printers.
+In higher education, 3D printing is used to fabricate equipment.
+For example, chemists can 3D print flow reactor systems that would otherwise exceed typical budgets, such as a device created at the UCL School of Pharmacy in the UK.
+Many libraries house smaller 3D printers for educational and community access.